freqtrade/freqtrade/docs/data-download.md

 By default, `download-data` sub-command downloads Candles (OHLCV) data.
 Some exchanges also provide historic trade-data via their API.
 This data can be useful if you need many different timeframes, since it is only downloaded once, and then resampled locally to the desired timeframes.

-Since this data is large by default, the files use gzip by default.
-They are stored in your data-directory with the naming convention of `<pair>-trades.json.gz` (`ETH_BTC-trades.json.gz`).
+Since this data is large by default, the files use the feather fileformat by default.
+They are stored in your data-directory with the naming convention of `<pair>-trades.feather` (`ETH_BTC-trades.feather`).
 Incremental mode is also supported, as for historic OHLCV data, so downloading the data once per week with `--days 8` will create an incremental data-repository.

 To use this mode, simply add `--dl-trades` to your call.
 This will swap the download method to download trades, and resamples the data locally.